nodejs/wiki-archive/node-core-vs-userland.md

 Everything else is "userland".
 This includes: npm, express, request, coffee-script, mysql clients, redis clients, and so on.
 You can often install these programs using [npm](http://npmjs.org/).

 The question of what is properly "node-core" and what belongs in "userland" is a constant battleground.
 In general, node is based on the philosophy that it should *not* come with "batteries included".
-It is easier to move things out of node-core than it is to move them in.
+It is easier to move things out of node-core than it is to move them in, which means that core modules must continually "pay rent" in terms of providing necessary functionality that nearly everyone finds valuable.

 ## This is a Good Thing.